Pappulab/PLCD-Data-Repository-and-Analysis-Routines/README.md

 SAXS_Data.xlsx - small-angle X-ray scattering data for variants described in the study.

+CD_Data.xlsx - circular dichroism data for variants described in the study.

 Phase_Separation_Data.xlsx - dilute and dense phase concentrations of phase separated systems described in the study.

 hnRNPA1_Homologs.fasta - hnRNPA1 homolog sequences used in the study.